lefkothea1/thesis/README.md

 # thesis
-Backup for thesis scripts and work.
+This is a personal Backup of thesis scripts and work.

+Raw data belong to Welpair BV and are not provided.

+For copmlete description of this research project look at thesis in the pdf folder